mayakraft/Panorama/readme.md

 0  0  0  1
 ```

-which is an identity matrix with the following, affecting the Y and Z values
+it's pretty easy to recognize the formula for 2D rotation inside the 3D rotation

 ![wikipedia](http://upload.wikimedia.org/math/d/f/a/dfa9eccf5f8f2de1ac8ee1134ba88a86.png)

+* cos(90°) = 0
+* sin(90°) = 1

-now we have the attitude matrix. multiply it on the scene each time the scene is rendered
+now we have the device's orientation, multiply each time the scene is rendered

 ```c++
 glMultMatrixf(_attitudeMatrix.m);